Geoc2022/Geoc2022.github.io/content/other/umbral.md

 3 x^2 - 13 x + 13
 $$

-And naturally, the sequence based on $3 x^2 - 13 x + 13$ is the difference of the previous sequence, and we have: $3, -1, 1$.
+Naturally, the sequence based on $3 x^2 - 13 x + 13$ is the difference of the previous sequence, so we have: $3, -1, 1$.

-We can continue applying the finite difference operator to find higher-order differences which we write as
+We can continue applying the finite difference operator to find higher-order differences, which we write as
 $$
 \Delta^n f(x) = \Delta(\Delta^{n-1} f(x))
 $$